petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints.md

 - Make minor tweaks to Liferay's default search page behavior
 - Override the search page behavior completely
 - Configure context-aware search results based on attributes of the search user
+- Populate [collections](../../../site-building/displaying-content/collections-and-collection-pages/collection-providers.md) with the results of custom search query
+- Shrink the search response size by filtering out stored fields